jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Design & Sample Code
 **Note**: Since Android development is done in Kotlin all code samples will be Kotlin.

-To trigger displaying a simple Android `Toast`, put this in your Kotlin:
+To trigger displaying a simple Android `Toast`, this code is all that's needed:

 ```kotlin
 val text = "Hello toast!"